EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Counter Avoid Damage (44)

-{% hint style="info" %}
+!!! info
       Counter Avoid Damage, denoted by special attack 44, makes the NPC more likely to hit a player, decreasing their chance for at avoiding melee through dodge/parry/riposte/etc.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |